Book a Free Session

 When to plan GRE practice exams

-Taking the first practice test at the beginning of your GRE prep is an excellent way to gauge what you need to work on.
-For a 3-month GRE study plan you should take six more full-length practice tests.
+Taking the first practice test at the beginning of your GRE preparation is an excellent way to gauge what you need to work on.
+For a 3-month GRE preparation study plan you should take six more full-length practice tests.
 Take a practice test after 1 month of studying, another one at the 6-week point, and then one a week for the 4 weeks leading up to the GRE.
 You will take your last practice test 1 week before Test Day.

 Take practice tests to measure your progress, become more familiar with the test’s timing and format, and build your mental endurance.
 After each test, invest at least 1.5 hours in reviewing the answer explanations